logo Social Care

 Leicester

 Conducting thorough assessments of children and families to identify needs and risks.
-Developing and implementing effective intervention plans in partnership with families.
-Working closely with schools, healthcare providers, and community organizations to ensure a holistic approach to care.
-Maintaining accurate and up-to-date case records and documentation.
-Participating in multi-agency meetings and contributing to safeguarding discussions.
+Developing and reviewing care plans in partnership with families and relevant stakeholders.
+Monitoring and evaluating the progress of children and families, providing ongoing support and intervention as necessary.
+Maintaining accurate and up-to-date case records and reports in accordance with council policies.
+Participating in multi-agency meetings and contributing to strategy discussions.

-A recognized Social Work qualification (e.g., Degree in Social Work or equivalent).
-Registration with Social Work England.
-Previous experience working with individuals with learning disabilities and autism.
-Strong communication and interpersonal skills, with the ability to build rapport with clients and families.
-Proficiency in assessment and care planning processes.
+A recognized social work qualification (BA/MA in Social Work, DipSW, or equivalent).
+Registered with Social Work England.
+Experience working within a children in need (CIN) framework.
+Strong communication and interpersonal skills, with the ability to build rapport with children and families.
+Excellent organizational skills and the ability to manage a caseload effectively.

 Read less